jas8424/Power-outage-Analysis-with-ML/README.md

 malfunctions increase.

 **Algorithm Chosen:**
-Choose a random forest classifier rather than a single decision tree classifier.
+Use random forest classifier rather than a single decision tree classifier.

 **Improved Generalization:** Random Forest reduces overfitting by averaging the predictions of multiple trees.
 Each tree is trained on a random subset of the data and features, which leads to better generalization to unseen data.